harsh3264/shaddy-powder/README.md

 4. Analyze the data: Utilize the data stored in the database for further analysis, insights, and identifying betting opportunities.

-## Future Goals
+## Roadmap

-Our future goals for Shaddy Powder include:
+Our future plan for Shaddy Powder includes the following milestones:

-- Developing advanced statistical models and algorithms to identify high-value betting opportunities.
+1. Developing the backend architecture for the web application.
-- Integrating machine learning techniques to improve betting predictions and accuracy.
+2. Implementing data processing and analysis algorithms to generate betting tips and predictions.
-- Building a user-friendly web interface or application to provide real-time match analysis and betting recommendations.
+3. Designing an intuitive user interface for easy navigation and accessing betting insights.
-- Expanding our coverage to include additional sports and leagues.
+4. Incorporating real-time match updates and live betting features to provide the latest information to users.
-- Collaborating with betting experts and analysts to enhance our betting strategies and insights.
+5. Enhancing the application with additional sports data analysis capabilities beyond football.

 ## Contributing